qiita-spots/qiita/INSTALL.md

 Dependencies
 ------------

-Qiita is a python package, with support for python 2.7 and 3.2, that depends on the following python libraries:
+Qiita is a python package, with support for python 2.7 and 3.2, that depends on the following python libraries (all of them can be installed using pip):

 <!--
 * [pgbouncer](http://pgfoundry.org/projects/pgbouncer)